apache/mesos/docs/upgrades.md

 <a name="1-4-x-bounding-capabilities"></a>

 * Explicitly setting the bounding capabilities of a task independently of the effective capabilities is now supported.
-Frameworks can specifiy the task bounding capabilities by using the `LinuxInfo.bounding_capabilities` message.
+Frameworks can specify the task bounding capabilities by using the `LinuxInfo.bounding_capabilities` message.
 Operators can specify the default bounding capabilities using the agent `--bounding_capabilities` flag.
 This flag also specifies the maximum bounding set that a framework is allowed to specify.

 <a name="1-4-x-agent-recovery"></a>